 At the end of October, The Inkerman Company returned back in the UK from their four-month FIRIC commitment.
 They then took leave and in November 2020 conducted Autumn drills to be ready to fill the SCPD plot as required.

-Support Company focused on building up numbers and internal cadre training, supported another Regiment on a six-week-long Battalion level test exercise (with the provision of a reconnaissance section, an anti-tank detachment and a mortar line) and finally Battalion level innovation activities and conceptual training.
+Support Company focused on building up numbers and internal cadre training, supported another Regiment on a six-week-long Battalion-level test exercise (with the provision of a reconnaissance section, an anti-tank detachment and a mortar line) and finally Battalion-level innovation activities and conceptual training.

 Headquarter Company maintained its place as the glue that holds the Battalion together.
-With so many of the fighting components of the Battalion committed;
+With so many of the fighting components of the Battalion committed,

 keeping the soldiers paid, equipped, fed and watered is challenging!

-Battalion Headquarters was busy too.
+Battalion Headquarters were busy too.
 Commanding Officers conducted their handover, a new Adjutant and a new Operations Officer came into post.
 The Commanding Officer and associated personnel joined Number Two Company in Brecon for their final week of exercise and commanded the final attack.
 More Battalion-level exercises are in the pipeline for 2022!

-Nijmegan Company continues to be the best-manned of the Incremental Companies and during 2020 conducted two (small) Guards of Honour (socially distanced) in one week. they too were affected by the Covid-19 pandemic and had no ceremonial element to Public Duties.
+Nijmegan Company continues to be the best-manned of the Incremental Companies and during 2020 conducted two (small) Guards of Honour (socially distanced) in one week.
+They too were affected by the Covid-19 pandemic and had no ceremonial element to Public Duties.
 Guard duties were extended to 7 days in length.
 Men from the Company conducted their annual battle camp in Brecon, deployed nine Gdsm on FIRIC (Falkland Islands), raised money for Stamford Hall (Defence Medical Rehabilitation Centre) by running 4 miles every 4 hours for 48 hours while on Tower Guard, returned to Brecon to focus on fieldcraft and tactics.
 Nijmegen Company will be on Queen’s Guard and Windsor Guard over Christmas 2020 and deploy on exercise with the 1st Battalion in early 2021 as part of their preparation for Kenya later that year.

 The 1st Battalion is presently stationed in Lille Barracks, Aldershot.

-Nijmegen Company is stationed in wellington barracks, London.
+Nijmegen Company is stationed in Wellington Barracks, London.